Holle Baby Formula Reviews and Analysis

 In other words, from seeds, manure, and compost, all the way to animal feeding and care, is sourced from within the farm itself.
-This means much greater control over farming practices, much lower risk of external influence, and much less waste.
+This means much greater control over farming practices, a much lower risk of external influence, and much less waste.

 For example, the seeds used to grow the organic plants that feed the cows are harvested from the farm's own crops, as opposed to purchasing seeds from outside sources that might be modified.
 Similarly, the manure used to fertilize the plants is gathered from the cows that are fed the organic crops, as opposed to purchasing manure or compost from outside sources.

 These controls are very important for sustainability, including conserving soil (by regenerating its biomass with local manure), protecting species diversity (by not using pesticides), conserving water (by not contaminating water sources with chemicals), and promoting animal welfare.
 An example of appropriate animal husbandry at Holle is their cows graze on open fields and pastures, and they do not subject their cows to painful dehorning.

 Of course, dairy farming, whether cows, goats (check out our Jovie goat milk formula review!), or any other animal, has its set of drawbacks.
 These include high methane emissions and livestock waste.
 In a truly closed-cycle farm, livestock waste should hold much less of an impact, and Biodynamic farming is a great step towards sustainable dairy farming.

 Holle Formula Ingredients

 Here we consider the ingredients in the cow milk version of Holle Bio.

 The use of Organic, Biodynamic, and sustainable farming practices will provide some relatively intangible benefits for the quality of Holle infant formulas.
-These benefits do not appear on an ingredients label, and include minimal trace pesticides, herbicides, antibiotics, or heavy metals.
+These benefits do not appear on an ingredient label and include minimal trace pesticides, herbicides, antibiotics, or heavy metals.

 Here are the ingredients in each of the Holle Bio baby formulas: